Explicit Serre duality on complex spaces: Introduction

-realized by the cup product, provided that $H^q(X,\mathit{\Omega}_X^p)$ and $H^{q+1}(X,\mathit{\Omega}_X^p)$ are Hausdorff.
-In this formulation, and for $p=0$, Serre duality has been generalized to complex spaces, see, e.g., Hartshorne \cite{Hartshorne1}, \cite{Hartshorne2}, and Conrad \cite{Conrad} for the algebraic setting and Ramis-Ruget \cite{RaRu} and Andreotti-Kas \cite{AK} for the analytic.\footnote{Henceforth we will always assume that $p=0$ in \eqref{analSerre} and \eqref{eq:algSerre}.} In fact, if $X$ is a pure $n$-dimensional paracompact complex space that in addition is Cohen-Macaulay, then again there is a perfect pairing \eqref{eq:algSerre} if we construe $\mathit{\Omega}^n_X$ as the {\em Grothendieck dualizing sheaf} that we will get back to shortly.
-If $X$ is not Cohen-Macaulay things get more involved and $H^{n-q}_{c}(X,\mathit{\Omega}^n_X)$ is replaced by $Ext^{-q}_{c}(X;\hol_X, \mathbf{K}^{\bullet})$, where $\mathbf{K}^{\bullet}$ is the {\em dualizing complex} in the sense of \cite{RaRu}; a certain complex of $\hol_X$-modules with coherent cohomology.
+realized by the cup product, provided that $H^q(X,\F)$ and $H^{q+1}(X,\F)$ are Hausdorff.
+In this formulation Serre duality has been generalized to complex spaces, see, e.g., Hartshorne \cite{Hartshorne1}, \cite{Hartshorne2}, and Conrad \cite{Conrad} for the algebraic setting and Ramis-Ruget \cite{RaRu} and Andreotti-Kas \cite{AK} for the analytic.
+In fact, if $X$ is a pure $n$-dimensional paracompact complex space that in addition is Cohen-Macaulay, then again there is a perfect pairing \eqref{eq:algSerre} if we construe $\mathit{\Omega}^n_X$ as the {\em Grothendieck dualizing sheaf} that we will get back to shortly.
+If $X$ is not Cohen-Macaulay things get more involved and $H^{n-q}_{c}(X,\F^*\otimes\mathit{\Omega}^n_X)$ is replaced by $\textrm{Ext}^{-q}_{c}(X;\F, \mathbf{K}^{\bullet})$, where $\mathbf{K}^{\bullet}$ is the {\em dualizing complex} in the sense of Ramis-Ruget \cite{RaRu}, that is a certain complex of $\hol_X$-modules with coherent cohomology.

 To our knowledge there is no such explicit analytic realization of Serre duality as \eqref{analSerre} in the case of singular spaces.
-In fact, {\em verbatim} the pairing \eqref{analSerre} cannot realize Serre duality in general since the Dolbeault complex $(\mathcal{E}_X^{0,\bullet},\debar)$ in general does not provide a resolution of $\hol_X$.
-In this paper we replace the sheaves of smooth forms by concrete fine sheaves of certain currents $\A_X^{p,q}$, $p=0$ or $p=n$, that are smooth on $X_{reg}$ and such that \eqref{analSerre} with $\mathcal{E}$ replaced by $\A$ indeed realizes Serre duality.
+In fact, {\em verbatim} the pairing \eqref{analSerre} cannot realize Serre duality in general since the Dolbeault complex $(\mathcal{E}_X^{0,\bullet},\debar)$\footnote{See below for the definition of $\mathcal{E}_X^{p,q}$; the sheaf of smooth $(p,q)$-forms on $X$.} in general does not provide a resolution of $\hol_X$.
+In this paper we replace the sheaves of smooth forms by certain fine sheaves of currents $\A_X^{0,q}$ and $\B_X^{n,n-q}$ that are smooth on $X_{reg}$ and such that \eqref{analSerre} with $\mathcal{E}^{0,\bullet}$ and $\mathcal E^{n,\bullet}$ replaced by $\A^{0,\bullet}$ and $\B^{n,\bullet}$, respectively, indeed realizes Serre duality.